 Ada Zaffina from Brockham Oil Watch said: “This issue unites anti-fracking campaigns across the country.
 People don’t want fracking, whether it’s high volume, fracking with acid, or using some other extreme extraction technique.
 The associated environmental and public health risks are unacceptable, and so is continuing to extract oil and gas from unyielding rocks instead of tackling the climate emergency.”

-Open letter to the Government: Stimulation of oil and gas wells – reforms required and legal briefing: Acid Stimulation: Fracking by Stealth – are available at https://bit.ly/39hy0jQ and https://bit.ly/2wr2CRo respectively.
+Open letter to the Government: Stimulation of oil and gas wells – reforms required is available here and the legal briefing: Acid Stimulation: Fracking by Stealth is available on request.

 The brief was co-authored by Brockham Oil Watch and Harrison Grant Solicitors, with scientific Advice from David K. Smythe, Emeritus Professor of Geophysics, University of Glasgow.